tomaskrupka/Gripper/docs/about.md

 # Automating the Browser with Gripper

-Prior to creating a browser automation agent, the target must be manually reverse-engineered, resulting in a proof-of-concept prototype.
-The next step is turning the prototype into a reliable agent.

-That is where Gripper fits into the workflow.

-## Reducing Routines to CDP

-While the prototype routine may contain manual steps, the agent must be fully automated.
-Furthermore, every step that involves browser interaction must be expressed in terms of CDP commands.

-Gripper enables the implementation of any simple CDP command sequence by providing a full, type-safe access to the CDP endpoint of the hooked browser.
+Gripper enables straightforward implementation of any CDP command sequence by providing a full, type-safe access to the CDP endpoint of the hooked browser.

-For more complex tasks, Gripper provides own APIs:
+Furthermore, Gripper provides own APIs with an out-of-the-box implementation of the most common pain points:

+1. Problems related to the automation of Single Page Applications.
+2. Reliable, distributed deployment of the resulting agent.

+## Automating SPAs

 | Problem | Solution |
 | :--- | :--- |